How Many Groups Of 5/6 Are In 1

 A Deeper Dive: The Concept of Reciprocals

 The use of reciprocals is a crucial aspect of dividing fractions.
 The reciprocal of a number is the number that, when multiplied by the original number, results in 1.
-For instance, the reciprocal of 5/6 is 6/5 because:
+To give you an idea, the reciprocal of 5/6 is 6/5 because:

 (5/6) x (6/5) = 1